lambertq/FacultyDevelopment/README.md

 half of the semester.
 My specific role in the group was to be a facilitator to control our time management as a group, as well as setting up meetings with our client on a normal basis.

-Within the group I primarily worked on the front end of the project with HTML, CSS, very little javascript, and PHP.
+Within the group I primarily worked on the front end of the project.
+This helped me get some hands on experience with HTML, CSS, very little javascript, and PHP.

 Contact me if there are any questions about our project.
 Thanks.